18F/pages-server/README.md

 The server currently does not detect the creation of a publishing branch (e.g.
 `18f-pages`), or the creation of a repository with a publishing branch.
 Therefore, one must push a change to a publishing branch before the site will appear on the serving host.
-It is unclear whether we will implement repository and publishing branch detection in the future.
+It is unclear whether we will implement detection of new repositories or publishing branches in the future.

 ### Multiple publishing branches

-A repository can contain more than one publishing branch.
-Several 18F repositories have both an `18f-pages` and an `18f-pages-staging` branch, with the idea that most changes will be applied to `18f-pages-staging`, and then `18f-pages-staging` will be merged into `18f-pages` for release.
+A repository can contain more than one publishing branch, with each branch corresponding to a `builders` item in the [`pages-config.json` file](#pages-config).

+Several 18F repositories have both an `18f-pages` and an `18f-pages-staging` branch, with the idea that most changes will be applied first to `18f-pages-staging` and published at https://pages-staging.18f.gov/.
+When the site is ready for public release, the `18f-pages-staging` branch will be merged into `18f-pages`, publishing the site at https://pages.18f.gov/.

 ### <a name="webhook"></a>Webhook configuration